sadanandpai/javascript-code-challenges/challenges/functions.md

 <br />

 #### Q21
-### Write a function which will create a function bounded to the context like `bind`, but can be overridden when explicit context
+### Write a function which will create a function bounded to the context like `bind`, but can be overridden when the context is set explicitly

 - The functionality is similar to `bind` with exception that if there is a context set during the execution it will override